sot/proseco/docs/index.rst

 Examples
 ++++++++

-For generating catalog corresponding to previously run Obsids, the preferred strategy is to simply provide the ``obsid`` as a parameter.
+For generating a catalog corresponding to an actual scheduled observation, the easiest strategy is to simply provide the ``obsid`` as a parameter.
 Proseco will then fetch all necessary data via the ``mica.starcheck`` archive.
 This requires installation of the ``cmd_states.db3`` and ``starcheck.db3`` data files into the correct locations.
 See `Data requirements`_ for details.